chrislehoczki/Chart-The-Stock-Market/README.md

-A simple Time API that allows you to submit a string with either a UNIX timestamp or date in natural format and receive a json object with both the UNIX and natural language format.
+A simple Trequest object parser that will return a JSON encoded object with language, IP address, and browser name.